 Whilst Azimo’s support for Middle Eastern may not be up to these standards, it’s serviceable with offering for multiple countries within the region.

-- Our final payment processor on review today is CurrencyFair, a company established in 2010, 18 currencies are up for trade and exchange.
+Our next payment processor on review today is CurrencyFair, a company established in 2010, 18 currencies are up for trade and exchange.
 CurrencyFair enforces a convenient minimum transfer amount of zero, so you can make a transfer of whatever amount you want.
-They have offices in UK, Australia and Ireland.
-Satisfactory regulation and licensing include those from The Central Bank of Ireland and The Australian Securities and Investment Commission, these make CurrencyFair a legitimate and safe money transfer app to use.
-CurrencyFair currently maintains a fantastic 92% rating on TrustPilot, the consensus is that it’s a comprehensive solution for money transfer.
-CurrencyFair has a host of countries supported, including those in the Middle East and Africa.
-For a list, click here.

 TransferWise is the second in our list of money transfer apps, it was established in 2011.
 TransferWise currently support 38 currencies and while this is a far cry from Payoneer’s 150, it’s still an extremely valuable proposition to Middle Eastern and African immigrants as there’s lots of support for these two regions.
 To access Transferwise, you can either use the online site or the dedicated app from your mobile phone.
 With offices in USA, UK, Australia, Estonia, Hungary, Japan and Ukraine, TransferWide has fantastic support stretching across the world.
 TransferWise is currently a popular payment solution among clients as seen by its very positive 95% rating on review site TrustPilot.

 TransferWise has so much great support for the currency within India that you might as well call it TransferWise India.
 TransferWise maintains a high level of transparency in regards to their pricing, high trading volumes, utmost safety and credibility, a list of awards for payment platforms, innovation, customer satisfaction and support for all types of transfer money amounts.
 In addition to Indian support, TransferWise delivers exchange to and from the popular South African ZAR currency with excellent rates and fantastic customer service.
 Many South African residents have vouched for the services offered to them at TransferWise.
 However there are two important things you should note, TransferWise payout via the Society for Worldwide Interbank Financial Telecommunication (SWIFT) which mandate that the transfer must go through a bunch of banks before reaching its final destination (your bank account) and as a result, the transfer may incur a fee due to the various banks it passes through.
 The second note is TransferWise currently can’t retrieve transfers made from South Africa, this requires a manual form to be completed on the official website to process.